openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 * Numerical input
 * Text input

-EdX is working to make more types of problems available in the mobile app.
+Timed or proctored exams cannot be taken using the mobile app.

 ========================================================
 How do I post questions on the discussion board?